A quick and delicious weeknight chicken stir fry you can easily customize using your favorite seasonal veggies.

 This simple and savory recipe makes a heaping skillet full of healthy veggie goodness.
 So, if you’re lucky enough to find yourself with extra helpings, I’ve got an incredibly flavorful way you can transform them into a quick-n-easy Asian-Style Chicken & Zoodle Soup.
 Simply add one cup of homemade chicken stock to every one cup of leftover stir fry.
 Then, reheat for a quick lunch or dinner.
 Yum!
 This post contains some affiliate links for your convenience.
 You can read the full disclosure policy here.

-- 1 Tbsp toasted sesame oil (plus additional for stir frying)
+- 1 tablespoon toasted sesame oil plus additional for stir frying

 - 4 large zucchini

-- 5 green onions, sliced (include whites and some green parts)
+- 5 green onions include whites and some green parts, sliced

 - 2 cups sliced cremini mushrooms